10 Do's & Don'ts for Your Office Christmas Party

 Conversely to the point above, if you’ve been at the company a long time be sure to keep an eye out for anyone new who’s seemingly struggling to enjoy themselves.
 Attending a work party when you’re brand new to the company can be daunting to the best of us – it doesn’t take a whole lot of effort to take a little time out and see how they’re getting on, maybe introduce them to your colleagues…they’ll definitely appreciate your efforts!

 Congratulations!
 You’ve successfully navigated your way through nine of our ten do’s and don’ts for your office Christmas party.
-However, the last one is a deal-breaker - the last word in true christmas party etiquette.
-Know when to call that cab and head home.
-Don’t let all your hard work come undone by too many tequilas in some dodgy nightclub at 3am.
+However, the last one is a deal-breaker - the last word in true Christmas party etiquette.
+Know when to call that cab and head home, or if you’re online – know when to hit that ‘LEAVE’ button before it’s too late.
+Don’t let all your hard work come undone by too many tequilas in some dodgy (virtual) nightclub at 3am.
 You’re better than that…aren’t you?

 So there you have it!
 Ten tips to get you through Christmas party season without a hitch, or P45, in sight.
 But what if your job is to plan the Christmas party, I hear you cry?
 Well never fear.
 We’ve got you covered with five top tips for planning an incident free Christmas bash!